sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅️ Change browser icon

+✅️ Put Masjid Name on Dashboard

-Dashboard.
+✅ Dashboard.
 Next Azan in time.
 Next Iqama in time.

-Add company website URL field in Company admin page and add link on the dashboard
+▶️ Add company website URL field in Company admin page and add link on the dashboard

-✅️ Put Masjid Name on Dashboard
+Make help note dashboard URL.

+Validate dashboard URL

+Create wigits tab

+Revisit update company and user flow

+    udpate company is not working

+    show edit company link only on view company page

+    show edit user link only on view user page

+Revisit roles and permission

+    set admin role in register company user components instead of EmptyObject.js

+Make donation link

+Make dashboard wigit script

+Blink next iqama time

+company address should be populated in reset prayer modal

+Create my own SVG image component.
+Component.
+I will use this for.
+This component should take in
+SVG URL and add className on it on it.

+Make configurations to change labels

 Refresh dashboard if data version logic is not implemented